The 15 Most Disturbing Illustrations From “Scary Stories To Tell In The Dark”

 7. “Harold” (Scary Stories 3)

 This is one of those images where the “bleeding ink” effect seems to work most powerfully.
 It’s like Gammell is giving you a clue that the scarecrow is alive.
+He looks like a real guy who got tied to a scarecrow pole by mistake.
 But you want to know the real reason this picture makes the list?
 Look into Harold’s eyes.
 He is pissed off.
-And he’s planning to do something horrible.
+And he’s planning to skin you alive and stretch your flesh out across the rooftop of the nearest farmhouse.
 And he will carry it out.

 6. “Oh Susannah!”
 (More Scary Stories)

 No, this story doesn’t have anything in common with the illustration at all.
 But between the weird thing on that person’s leash and that hellish demon bursting out of the sky at the top of the page, maybe that’s a good thing.
-And this is a story that ends with the main character realizing that whoever cut her friend’s head off is very close by.
+And this is a story that ends with the main character realizing that somebody cut her friend’s head off and whoever did it is very close by.
 Can you imagine what a story that actually matches that illustration would be like?

 5. “The Dream” (Scary Stories 3)